20-Jun Morning Session

 Moscow State University, Russia

-Classification of phenomenological models of phase transitions using the equivariant catastrophe theory (two-component order parameter)
+Classification of phenomenological models of phase transitions using the

 P-28.Yuuki KITANAKA, Yuji NOGUCHI, and Masaru MIYAYAMA